The Barnes Foundation Presents Isaac Julien: Once Again . . . (Statues Never Die)

 Press Preview: Wednesday, June 15, 9:30 am

-Philadelphia, PA, April 27, 2022—This summer, in celebration of its centennial, the Barnes Foundation will debut a newly commissioned film installation by artist and filmmaker Isaac Julien, CBE RA (b.
+Philadelphia, PA, April 27, 2022—This summer, in celebration of its centennial, the Barnes Foundation will debut a newly commissioned immersive film installation by artist and filmmaker Sir Isaac Julien, CBE RA (b.
 London, 1960).
-On view in the Roberts Gallery from June 19 through September 4, Once Again . . .
-(Statues Never Die), a five-screen installation, explores the close relationship of Dr. Albert C. Barnes, Barnes Foundation founder who was an early US collector and exhibitor of African material culture, and Alain Locke, a cultural theorist known as the Father of the Harlem Renaissance.
+On view in the Roberts Gallery from June 19 through September 4, Once Again … (Statues Never Die), a five-screen installation, explores the relationship between Dr. Albert C. Barnes, Barnes Foundation founder and early US collector and exhibitor of African material culture, and the famed philosopher and cultural critic Alain Locke, known as the Father of the Harlem Renaissance.

 This exhibition is sponsored by the Ford Foundation’s JustFilms Initiative, Comcast NBCUniversal, and the National Endowment for the Arts, and is made possible by Agnes Gund, Emily and Mike Cavanagh, Marjorie Ogilvie and Miller Parker, Brenda A. and Larry D. Thompson, Darrell and Melenese Ford, and Ronald Blaylock.

-Once Again . . .
-(Statues Never Die) stars André Holland (Moonlight and Passing) as Alain Locke, Danny Huston (Succession and Marlowe) as Dr. Barnes, Devon Terrell as sculptor Richmond Barthé, and Sharlene Whyte (Small Axe and Lessons of the Hour) as the curator.
+Once Again … (Statues Never Die) stars actor André Holland (Moonlight and Passing) as Alain Locke, Danny Huston (Succession and Marlowe) as Dr. Barnes, rising star Devon Terrell (Barack Obama in Barry) as sculptor Richmond Barthé, and Sharlene Whyte (Small Axe and Lessons of the Hour) as the Curator.
 It also features a special appearance by singer and songwriter Alice Smith.

-Exploring Locke’s engagement with the Barnes collection, Isaac Julien aims both to honor Locke’s important contribution to the arts and to open critical conversations regarding the African art works that influenced the Black cultural movement.
-The installation spotlights Dr. Barnes’s subsequent writings on the meaning and value of African material culture and its import to the African diaspora, which were reproduced in such Harlem Renaissance periodicals as Opportunity.
-In the film, Julien revisits some of the themes he approached in his landmark 1989 film Looking for Langston and continues his exploration of the queer subculture of the Harlem Renaissance by exploring the relationship between Locke and sculptor Richmond Barthé with a staging of Barthé’s sculptures at the Pennsylvania Academy of the Fine Arts (PAFA).
-A selection of Barthé’s sculptures will also be presented in the Barnes exhibition.
+Exploring Locke’s engagement with the Barnes collection, Isaac Julien both honors Locke’s important contribution to the arts and invites critical conversations around the African material culture that influenced the Black cultural movement.
+The installation spotlights Dr. Barnes’s subsequent writings on the meaning and value of African material culture and its import to the African diaspora, which were reproduced in Harlem Renaissance periodicals including Opportunity.
+In the film, Julien revisits themes he approached in his landmark 1989 film Looking for Langston and continues his exploration of the queer subculture of the Harlem Renaissance in his reflection on the relationship between Locke and sculptor Richmond Barthé, for which Barthé’s sculptures were staged at the Pennsylvania Academy of the Fine Arts (PAFA).
+A selection of his sculptures will also be presented in the Barnes exhibition, along with works by Matthew Angelo Harrison (b.
+1989) and African objects from the Barnes collection.

 “A visionary collector and pioneering educator, Dr. Barnes was also an advocate for the civil rights of African Americans, women, and the economically marginalized,” says Thom Collins, Neubauer Family Executive Director and President and exhibition curator.
-“Committed to racial equality and social justice decades before the advent of the civil rights movement, he established a scholarship program to support young Black artists, musicians, and writers—including Locke’s associates such as poet Gwendolyn Bennett and artist Aaron Douglas—who sought to further their education at the Foundation and beyond.
+“Committed to racial equality and social justice, he established a scholarship program to support young Black artists, musicians, and writers—including poet Gwendolyn Bennett and artist Aaron Douglas, both associates of Locke—who sought to further their education at the Foundation and beyond.
 It is this important and lesser-known chapter of the Barnes Foundation’s history that Isaac Julien—with his distinguished career as a maker of deeply compelling and thoughtful video installations, his sustained commitment to investigating African diasporic politics and culture, and his abiding interest in the Harlem Renaissance—is bringing to light.”

-The Barnes has engaged cultural partners across Philadelphia, including the Fabric Workshop and Museum; Institute for Contemporary Art, University of Pennsylvania; and BlackStar Projects to present other works by Isaac Julien during the run of Isaac Julien: Once Again . . .
-(Statues Never Die) and beyond.
+The Barnes has engaged cultural partners across Philadelphia, including The Fabric Workshop and Museum; Institute for Contemporary Art, University of Pennsylvania & BlackStar Projects; and the Philadelphia Museum of Art to present other works by Isaac Julien during the run of Isaac Julien: Once Again … (Statues Never Die) and beyond.
 Related programming is listed below.
+Visit the website for more details.

 The Fabric Workshop and Museum